DynamoDS/DynamoPrimer/10_Packages/10-4B_Publishing.md

 ##Publishing a Package

 In the previous sections, we dove into the details of how our *MapToSurface* package is setup with custom nodes and example files.
-But how do we develop and publish a package that has been developed locally?
+But how do we publish a package that has been developed locally?
 This case study demonstrates how to publish a package from a set of files in a local folder.

 ###Exercise
 There are many ways to publish a package.
 Below is the process that we advise: publishing locally, developing locally, and then publishing online.
 We'll start with a folder containing all of the files in the package.